ground-creative/easy-mcp-github-tools-python/README.md

-# Eeasy MCP GitHub Tools
+# Easy MCP GitHub Tools Application

 This is a set of tools for github to be used with easy mcp server.<br>
 https://github.com/ground-creative/easy-mcp-python